suxi1314/test_powergraph/README.md

 https://github.com/jegonzal/PowerGraph

 ## Usage and examples of topic model in powergraph, please read this file first!
-topic_model.html
+topic_modeling.html

 ## Documents of source code for topic model
 doc/

-## Implement of the sixty seconds example in topic_model.html
+## Implement of the sixty seconds example
 sixty_second_test_of_daily_kos/

 ## Thanks for graphlab.